opendocsg/slw-judgments-backfill/2003_SGHC_3/report.md

 9       She continued at para 18 that the withdrawal must be expressly notified to the Commissioner and that it was not enough that the claimant formed the intention not to proceed with the claim.

 10     It has also been made clear that a claim is not considered withdrawn when the claimant allows it to be dormant.
-Tay Yong Kwang JC (as he then was) held in _Chua Ah Beng v Commissioner for Labour_ [2002] 4 SLR 854 at para 38 that
+Tay Yong Kwang JC (as he then was) held in _Chua Ah Beng v Commissioner for Labour_ <span class="citation">[2002] 4 SLR 854</span> at para 38 that

  As long as an application exists before the Commissioner for Labour, whether it is active or dormant, the plaintiff cannot maintain his action in court.
 In the Ying Tai Plastic case, the Court of Appeal said the ‘right to compensation under the Act lies dormant while he pursues his common law action’.
 It is the ‘right to compensation’ and not ‘the claim filed’ that lies dormant.
 The Court of Appeal also made it clear that the right to maintain a court action revives only when the application under the WCA is withdrawn.